PARLIAMENTARY INTERNSHIP FOR THE ENVIRONMENT

 Since 2018, the GreenPAC Parliamentary Internship for the Environment (PIE) program has sought to equip the next generation of environmental leaders with invaluable skills, experience, and political know-how to drive change.

-Now entering its fourth year and delivered in partnership with Sustainability Network, the PIE program offers outstanding young leaders, aged 18-30, the opportunity to work and learn alongside some of Canada's top environmental champions.
-Successful applicants to the program receive a ten-month, paid internship placement in the Parliament Hill office of a Member of Parliament (MP) with a proven record of environmental leadership.
+Now entering its fifth year and delivered in partnership with Sustainability Network, PIE is a leadership development program that offers outstanding individuals, aged 18-30, the opportunity to work and learn alongside some of Canada's top environmental champions in Parliament.
+Successful applicants to the program receive a ten-month, paid internship placement in the Parliament Hill office of a Member of Parliament (MP) or Senator with a proven record of environmental leadership.
 Reflecting GreenPAC's commitment to nonpartisanship, host MPs come from every major national party.

-Interns gain a deep, day-to-day understanding of the federal government, becoming well-versed in legislative affairs, policy research, and constituency work while also supporting current environmental changemakers of all political stripes.
+Through PIE, Interns gain a deep understanding of the day-to-day workings of Canadian Parliament.
+In the full-time office placements, Interns become well-versed in legislative affairs, policy research, and constituency work while also supporting current environmental change makers of all political stripes.
+Most interns perform a variety of tasks in their office.
+This could include writing briefing notes on matters before Parliamentary committees, communications with constituents, conducting research for Private Member’s bills, and supporting MPs in meetings with stakeholders.
 Outside the office, Interns take part in a range of professional and leadership development programming, including workshops, seminars, and fireside chats with expert speakers from the nonprofit sector, industry, and government.

 GreenPAC recognizes that leadership takes many forms.
 We also recognize that many pathways exist to gaining the types of skills and competencies needed to be successful in this program, and that systemic barriers limit access to opportunities for many groups of people.
 For this reason, we have always invited applications from young leaders no matter their level or type of education and no matter their type of leadership experience.

-Based on the nature of Parliament Hill and our role as a leadership development program, the following are some of the skills, experience and competencies we value more than “credentials” in the selection process:
+Based on the nature of Parliament Hill and our role as a leadership development program, the following are some of the skills, experience and competencies we value, more than particular credentials, in the selection process: